James Campbell (land commissioner): Emigration to New Zealand

 Campbell had mixed fortunes after leaving the army.
-He became interested in matters relating to British colonization of lands such as New Zealand.
-In Excursions, Adventures, and Field-sports in Ceylon (Preface and Appendix O of Volume 1 and chapter 13 of Volume 2 – see Bibliography below) he set out his views on colonization, including the merits of providing colonists with cheap passage, land and labour (including convict labour).
+He became interested in matters relating to British colonisation of lands such as New Zealand.
+In Excursions, Adventures, and Field-sports in Ceylon (Preface and Appendix O of Volume 1 and chapter 13 of Volume 2 – see Bibliography below) he set out his views on colonisation, including the merits of providing colonists with cheap passage, land and labour (including convict labour).

 Campbell was appointed to the Committee of Management of the Society of Canterbury Colonists when it was formed in London on 25 April 1850.
 The Society was formed "for the purpose of making suggestions and expressing the opinions of the Colonists upon matters relating to the welfare of the proposed Colony" being established by the Canterbury Association in Canterbury New Zealand.
 The other members of the Society's first Committee of Management were Guise Brittan (Chairman), James FitzGerald, Rev Dr Thomas Rowley, Henry Phillips, Henry Sewell, Conway Lucas Rose and Edward Ward (brother of Crosbie Ward), who was appointed secretary of the society.
-After elections on 18 July 1850 C L Rose and Rev Dr Thomas Rowley were replaced on the Committee by George Leslie Lee, Charles Maunsell, John Watts Russell, Henry John Tancred, James Townsend and Felix Wakefield; however, Lee and Sewell immediately vacated their appointments.
+After elections on 18 July 1850 C L Rose and Rev Dr Thomas Rowley were replaced on the Committee by Leslie Lee, Charles Maunsell, John Watts Russell, Henry John Tancred, James Townsend and Felix Wakefield; however, Lee and Sewell immediately vacated their appointments.

 Later in 1850 Campbell fell out with the Society of Canterbury Colonists.
 On 17 August 1850 Edward Gibbon Wakefield wrote to John Robert Godley, calling Campbell a "mere self-seeker, but hardly a respectable, perhaps a very discreditable one: all wrong about money-matters, and very incompetent to boot" and advising Godley to keep Campbell "at full arms length".